IMC010: Type Theory and Coq

 The exam will not be at the end of the course but halfway through.
 Therefore the subject of the exam will be just the lectures by Freek and Herman, and not the topic of the reading group.

-The date of the exam will be:
+The dates of the exam will be:

-?
-Novemberthree hour exam on the theory in ?
+three hour exam on the theory

 See at the end of this web page for some material to practise for the exam, like old exams from last years.